north iceland godafoss warm light rth

 On the road again you will drive through the beautiful region of Hvalfjordur which was once a prominent whaling area.
 There are many quiet towns to explore in this area including Borgarnes.

 Now you are in the West you must see one of our favourite spots; the cascading blue waters at Hraunfossar.
-Formed as water carved its way through lava fields and emerges to join the river below.
+Formed as water carved its way through lava fields and emerged to join the river below.

-The West of Iceland is home to Europe’s largest and most powerful hot spring, Deildartunguhver and is used to heat many of the houses in this area.
+The West of Iceland is home to Europe’s largest and most powerful hot spring, Deildartunguhver which is used to heat many of the houses in this area.
 Ideal for Geography students interested in geothermal energy.

-Day 2
+Day

 Grabrok Craters, Hvammstangi, Akureyri

-En route to the north of the island you will first visit Grabok Craters.
+En route to the north of the island, you will first visit Grabok Craters.
 These giant volcanic craters were formed approximately three thousand years ago from a fissure eruption.

 It is time to experience some culture at the Hvammstangi wool shop and factory famed for producing its own line of knitwear from Icelandic wool.